 April 25th - Institutional

-Looking at the influence of healthcare, education, recreation, and public works in the East Bay with Marc L’Italian, Clarence D. Mamuyac, Jr., and Chuck Davis.
+Looking at the influence of healthcare, education, recreation, and public works in the East Bay with Marc L’Italien, Clarence D. Mamuyac, Jr., Chuck Davis, and Kit Ratcliff.
 This panel will be moderated by Ursula Currie.

 May 25th - Civic